beeware/Python-Apple-support/USAGE.md

 For tvOS, and watchOS, you should be able to broadly follow the instructions in the iOS guide, changing some platform names in the first script.
-The testbed projects generated on iOS and visionOS may be used as rough references as well.
+The testbed projects generated on iOS may be used as rough references as well.

 ### Using Objective C